Skip to searchSkip to main content

 Initialization and Programming and Module Setup Steps

-• Complete initialization, programming and module setup using the OEM Procedures.
-The steps may be performed with a scan tool attached, and DTCs addressed while this step is happening.
+• Document initialization, programming and module setup using the OEM Procedures.

 • Clear DTC codes